 Aussies put lifestyle above silly things.

-The best way to live is to have fun.
-The drama you don’t need is there in everything else.
+The best way to live in Australia is to have fun.
+Drama you don’t need is there in everything else.
 A difficult year and a half have passed.
 Following a long day at the office, it’s time to do your thing and have a few cold ones (kombucha, soda, beer, wine).

 The good life is living it your way and treating everyone as your mate.